Cornhole: Scoring

 To score points, bags must be on the surface of the board or fall through the hole.
 To score three points, a bag may fall directly into the hole, slide into the hole after hitting the board, or be knocked into the hole by another bag.
 A bag remaining on the board scores one point.
 A bag partially on the board and partially on the ground ("dirt bag") does not count and should be removed before the next throw.

 In cornhole, cancellation scoring is used.
 When the scores are tallied at the end of an inning, whichever player or team scores higher is awarded points equal to the difference between both sides.
 For example, if Team A scores 12 points in an inning and Team B scores 10 points, then Team A is awarded two points (12 minus 10); whereas if Team A and Team B both score 12 points, the difference is zero, and no one scores.
 Play continues until one player or team reaches or exceeds 21 points at the end of an inning.
 By using cancellation scoring, it is only possible for one side (or neither side) to score in any inning, so match ties are impossible.

 Different variations in scoring or house rules are sometimes used.
 Sometimes, a bag hanging over the hole, but which has not fallen through, is scored as two points.
-Other variations include requiring one team to reach exactly 21 points without going over to win.
+Other variations (such as British rules) include requiring one team to reach exactly 21 points without going over to win.
 If a team exceeds 21 points after an inning (called "busting"), different punishments might be used such as automatically returning to 15 points, returning to the team's prior score, returning to the prior score minus one, etc. In some versions, if a team "busts" three times, their opponents automatically win the match.